CloudEngineHub/AutoVLA/README.md

 ```

 ### 4. Reinforcement Fine-tuning (RFT)
-We introduce a reinforcement fine-tuning method based on Group Relative Policy Optimization (GRPO), reducing unnecessary reasoning in straightforward scenarios.

 You can revise your dataset path and GRPO parameters in the config file in `config/training`.
-Then, perform the following command to run the reinforcement finetuning.
+Then, execute the following command to run reinforcement finetuning.
 ```bash
 bash scripts/run_rft.sh
 ```

 ### 5. Evaluation
 #### nuPlan Evaluation (Navsim)
-We leverage navsim and its Predictive Driver Model Score (PDMS) to test and evaluate our model on nuPlan.
+We leverage Navsim and its Predictive Driver Model Score (PDMS) to test and evaluate our model on nuPlan.
 You need to set up the dataset path and split in the evaluation bash, and run the command to launch the testing.
 ```bash
 bash navsim/scripts/evaluation/run_autovla_agent_pdm_score_evaluation.sh
 ```